Bookclubbers without boundaries in Nelson, New Zealand

 Posted on October 12, 2008 by thefreerangebookclub

-♥ “Set against an Ireland besieged by conflict, The Secret Scripture is a tale of a 100-year-old woman’s life, and a vivid reminder of the stranglehold the Catholic church had on individuals throughout much of the twentieth century.
+♥ “Set in an Ireland besieged by conflict, The Secret Scripture is a tale of a 100-year-old woman’s life, and a vivid reminder of the stranglehold the Catholic church had on individuals throughout much of the 20th century.

-“In the weeks leading up to the closure of the Mental Hospital, Roseanne McNulty speaks often with her psychiatrist Dr Grene, who must decide who of his patients are to be transferred, and who must be released into the community.
-He is particularly concerned about Roseanne, and begins tentatively to attempt to discover her history.
+“In the weeks leading up to the closure of the Mental Hospital, Roseanne McNulty speaks with her psychiatrist Dr Grene, who must decide who of his patients are to be transferred, and will be released into the community.
+He is particularly concerned about Roseanne, and attempts to discover her history.

-“Told through their respective journals, the story that emerges is both shocking and beautiful.
-Refracted through the haze of memory and retelling, Roseanne’s story becomes an alternative, secret history of Ireland’s changing character and the story of a life blighted by terrible mistreatment and ignorance, and yet still marked by love and hope.
+“Told through their respective journals, the stories that emerge are refracted through the haze of memory and retelling.
+Roseanne’s story becomes an alternative, secret history of Ireland’s changing character and the story of a life blighted by terrible mistreatment and ignorance.

 It is very difficult to be a hero without an audience, although, in a sense, we are each the hero of a peculiar, half-ruined film called our life.